Bao6879/more-lively-audio-visualizer/README.md

 beat flash, peak caps and fly-off streaks, and shockwaves you can shape (ring or line, ten different origins, adjustable thickness/duration/speed).

-**Warp & glitch** *(heavy — runs on the GPU)*: A beat-driven warp/pinch, RGB split, slice glitch, and scanlines/VHS.
+**Warp & glitch** *(runs on the GPU)*: A beat-driven warp/pinch, RGB split, slice glitch, and scanlines/VHS.
 They all share one WebGL pass, so stacking them doesn't cost extra.

 **Backgrounds**: A static image with blur and dim, a slideshow that cycles your `images/` folder (shuffle + crossfade), or a looping video background (heavy).
-The background can react to the beat too — shake, tilt, blur pulse, zoom, in any combination.
+The background can react to the beat too: shake, tilt, blur pulse, zoom, in any combination.
 And there's the starfield behind everything, which can speed up on the beat if you want. *(Background and star beat reactions are an idea I borrowed from [OBLVIION](https://github.com/OBLVIION/lively-audio-visualizer-background-reaction_custom-settings), credits to them.)*